KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/App-Article.md

 }
 ```

-This will set up things that are defined by the ``KeyboardApp``, like making keyboard setting use an App Group to sync between the app and its keyboard, register a KeyboardKit Pro license key, set up dictation, etc. It will also inject all keyboard ``Keyboard/State`` into the environment:
+This will set up KeyboardKit features and App Group data sync, register your KeyboardKit Pro license, etc. It will also inject all keyboard ``Keyboard/State`` into the environment, which means that you can access any context like this:

 ```swift
 struct ContentView: View {